Dreamy-Jy/godeski/README.md

-# odeskiDB
+# godeski

+This is the golang implementation of odeski.

-odeski is a embedded ordered key value store designed to run in concurrent in environments.
+odeski is a key-value store.